aka/ Newnes Thin Paper Classics

 Simpkin, Marshall, Hamilton, Kent & Co., Ltd. (London, UK)

 As noted in the introduction to the Caxton Series, “Newnes was a successful publisher of popular literature, including the Strand Magazine and Tit-Bits and other popular periodicals.
 Famous authors such as Conan Doyle, H.G.
 Wells, and P.G.
 Wodehouse were published in Newnes periodicals and later published popular collections with the firm.
 Newnes also published books, many practical and how-to books, popular classics and contemporary throw-away literature.”

 Around the turn of the century, Newnes began issuing literary series that were a significant step up (in content and form) from the books he published previously.
 New series included the Thin Paper Classics, Thin Paper Novels, and Caxton Series.
-The Thin Paper Classics were literary classics which, among their other amenities, could cram a significant amount of content into a relatively small format, inexpensive book.
-The books were, however, also nicely designed and produced.
+The Thin Paper Classics appear as the Thin Paper Editions in the advertisement below (October 1903), and that name seems to be used around the same time for what seems to eventually become the Thin Paper Classics.

 An advertisement from The Sphere from November 1903 advertises the series with 14 titles in two binding styles (lambskin and cloth).

 An advertisement from The Academy from December of 1905 lists titles in the Thin Paper Classics, Caxton Series and Pocket Classics.
 There is no sign of the Thin Paper Novels: